MG ZS (crossover): MG VS

+A hybrid electric version was released in Thailand in July 2022 as the MG VS HEV.
+The VS features a redesigned front fascia and an updated dashboard design adapted from the Chinese market Roewe Lomemo.
+Total system output is rated at 177 PS.
+In Thailand, two trim levels are available for the VS: D and X. The VS was launched in Indonesia on 21 March 2024 in a sole variant, imported from Thailand, becoming the least expensive hybrid vehicle on sale in Indonesia.

-MG EZS/ZS EV
+MG EZS / ZS EV

 An all electric version made its debut as EZS at the 2018 Guangzhou Auto Show, featuring a 44.5 kWh battery, and a front positioned motor producing 143 PS or 150 PS and 350 Nm to the front wheels.
 It is available in the United Kingdom, parts of Europe, Thailand, China, India, New Zealand, Australia and Pakistan.
-Except for China, the electric SUV is officially named as ZS EV, while the official name in China is EZS.
+Except for China, the electric SUV is marketed as MG ZS EV, while the official name in China is the MG EZS.

 It was revealed in Australia in November 2020 as the cheapest electric car in the market of all time.
 MG Australia predicted a sales target of 3,000 unit for the 2021 model year.

-In fall 2021, a facelift version arrived in Europe; it is scheduled to arrive in the UK in November 2021.
-Besides styling changes, it is also equipped with a larger, 72.6-kWh battery.
-At least in some markets, the manufacturer intends to introduce a smaller, 51-kWh battery version later.
-It was also launched in India on 7 March 2022.
+In late 2021, a facelift version arrived in Europe; and arrived in the UK in November 2021.
+Besides styling changes, it is also equipped with a larger 72.6-kWh battery.
+In some markets, MG introduced a smaller, 51 kWh LFP battery version.
+The ZS EV was also launched in India on 7 March 2022.